brather1ng/RePoE/docs/stat_translations.md

 that appears on items in-game.

 The file only completely covers equipment item stats (everything but chest, gem, area, sextant, passive skill tree, leaguestone and monster stats).
-The other files starting with `stat_translations_` cover other stats:
+The files in the `stat_translations` folder cover other stats:

-- `stat_translations_areas.json` covers stats on areas.
+- `areas.json` covers stats on areas.
-- `stat_translations_atlas.json` covers sextant stats as shown on the Atlas.
+- `atlas.json` covers sextant stats as shown on the Atlas.
+- `strongbox.json` covers stats on strongboxes.
+- `passive_skill.json` covers stats on the passive skill tree.
+- `passive_skill_aura.json` covers stats of auras provided by stats on the passive skill tree.
+- `monster.json` covers stats on monsters.
+- `support_gem.json` covers stats on support gems.
+- `skill.json` and all other files ending in `skill` cover stats on active skill gems and other skills.
+Each skill is fully described by one of these files.
+Which one depends on the skill.

 The file is an array of translation objects.
 Each object contains one more stat ids that are translated together (`ids`) and the translation information (only to